Floor Plan Scanning

 Common Questions

 Can I use a photo of a printed floor plan?
 Yes!
-Take a photo of a builder's plan, brochure, or printed floor plan.
+Take a photo of a builder or architect's plan, brochure, or printed floor plan.
 The AI handles perspective and varying quality.

 What if the AI misses a room?
 Use the drawing tools to add rooms manually.
 You can also edit existing room boundaries.